mobify/mobify-data-guide/README.md

 ### Hosted version

-[Data Science workbench](https://datascientistworkbench.com/) is a great way to get started.
+[📚 Data Science workbench](https://datascientistworkbench.com/) is a great way to get started.
 It present you with a hosted version of the notebook.
 And the onboarding was useful.

 ### Self setup version